Garden Spiders

 5 Comb-footed Spiders (Theridiidae)

 The Candy-stripe Spider uses its wires mainly to construct a web to catch insects.
-It looks like a crab spider very much, but actually it is a closer relative of the European Garden Spider.
-The species is very variable: in most cases there is a red lining of the back.
-However in some cases the red may be absent, while other specimens are showing a back which is completely red.
-The Comb-footed Spiders make an efficient web: it is small and contains a lot of wires.
+It very much resembles a Crab Spider, but actually it is a closer relative of the European Garden Spider.
+The species is very variable, in most cases there is a red lining of the back, sometimes the red may be absent while other specimens are showing a back which is completely red.
+The Comb-footed Spiders build an efficient web: it is small and contains a lot of wires.
 The upperside is firmly attached to a plant.
 The other sides are only just attached.
 An insect flying into the web will cause all sides to loosen, except for the top.
-The prey then dangles helplessly in the air and quickly gets more entangled by the entangling wires.
+The prey then dangles helplessly in the air and quickly gets more entangled by the wires.

 The Candy-stripe Spider (Enoplognatha ovata) is very beautiful, although the red doesn't always come in just stripes!

 The Candy-stripe Spider is a striking representative of the Comb-footed Spiders, due to her size and colours.
 But many of her relatives are much smaller and less colourful.
-In many species the markings on the abdomen is quite distinctive though, so often it is possible to tell the various species apart.
+In many species the markings on the abdomen is quite distinctive though and it is usually possible to tell the various species apart.
 Many of these small species belong to the genus of Theridion.
 There are no less than some 23 species in the Benelux alone.
 A very common species is Theridion varians below.
 It is a small species reaching no more than some 20 to 35 mm.
 In many parts of Europe this is an abundant species.
-Northwards in Europe it is even found near the Polar Circle!
+It is even found near the Polar Circle!
 This animal was identified by Jürgen Peters, Aloys Staudt and Bryan Goethals in a joint effort, thanks to all of them!

 This very common Theridion varians even lives near the North Pole.

-This small spider is not very hard to identify, once you place it within the right family.
+This small spider is not difficult to identify once you place it within the right family.
 It is the only Comb-footed Spider with a dark band running over the abdominal area, even though this band is extremely variable in colouring.
-There are some more species like it, but most are very rare or confined to Southern Britain.
+There are a couple more species like it, but most are very rare or occurring only in Southern Britain.
 They are all lively marked creatures, reaching a length of some 2.5 to 3.5 mm only.
-They make little webs of criss cross threads either low in trees or bushes, or high up in lower vegetation.
-Very common all over Britain including the southern and central parts of Scotland, usually found on oak.
+They build little webs of criss cross threads either low in trees or bushes, or high up in lower vegetation.
+Very common all over Britain including the southern and central parts of Scotland.
+It can usually be found on oak.

 This tiny Anelosimus vittatus is a well marked and usually easily identified member of the Comb-footed Spiders.